 This proposal would settle the cost of imbalance reserves through a cost allocation rather than a direct settlement with load and VERs using the locational marginal price of imbalance reserves.
 In this way, the CAISO may not collect enough congestion revenues to cover the imbalance reserve marginal cost of congestion in the imbalance reserve deployment scenarios.
 Whenever a constraint is binding in the deployment scenario and there is transmission reserved for deployed imbalance reserves on that constraint, there may be a shortfall in paying CRRs on that constraint because the CAISO will not collect congestion revenue on the imbalance reserve flow.
 This will result in the CRR not being paid its full amount because of existing rules that reduce congestion revenue right payments for a CRR on a particular path to not exceed the congestion revenue collected for that path.
-Generally, if the imbalance reserve bid prices are much lower than energy bid prices, the CAISO expects the constrained transmission to be mostly consumed by energy.
+The trade-off between using transmission for energy or imbalance reserves flows depends on the relative difference between the marginal energy and imbalance reserve offers inside and outside the constrained area.
+Generally, we expect that the differences in imbalance reserve bid prices will often be much lower than differences in energy bid prices due to the lower cost of providing imbalance reserves compared to providing energy.
+As a result the CAISO expects the constrained transmission to be mostly consumed by energy.
 Thus, the CAISO does not expect this to be a major issue.

-However, the CAISO proposes to monitor the issue and be prepared to act quickly if large issues arise.
-The CAISO would propose to take one of the following two actions:
+The CAISO proposes to monitor the issue and be prepared to act quickly if large issues arise.
+The CAISO would propose to take one of the following three actions: